mvac7/fR3eL_VDP_PRINT_Lib/README.md

 ### Example 2 (ROM)

-Example where the Sprite functions included in the VDP_TMS9918A and VDP_SPRITES libraries are tested.
+Example where the Sprite functions included in the VDP_TMS9918A and VDP_PRINT libraries are tested.

 [`examples/Example02`](examples/Example02)